-Make sure that whatever unit of time you are using to measure wage costs—typically looking at the cost of employment for a full year is the simplest—you are using the same time frame for all of the other categories outlined here.
+Make sure that whatever unit of time you are using to measure wage costs—typically looking at the cost of employment for a full year is the simplest—you use the same time frame for all of the other categories outlined here.

 Generally speaking, the more employees you have, the less your benefits will cost per employee.
 Health insurance premiums, employer retirement contributions, retirement program administrative fees, paid time off, and supplemental pay like overtime should all be included in your benefits calculation.

 For every person you employ, your company bears a tax burden.
-This is comprised of federal income tax, Social Security and Medicare taxes, and unemployment.
-Federal income taxes are withheld from the employee’s wages, so we are not including them here (as they are already covered as part of the wages category above).
+This includes federal income tax, Social Security and Medicare taxes, and unemployment.
+Federal income taxes are withheld from the employee’s wages, so we do not include them here (as they are already covered as part of the wages category above).

 Social Security and Medicare taxes are also withheld from employee wages, but the employer is responsible for paying a matching amount on top of that.
 Federal unemployment taxes are paid strictly by the employer.
-To calculate your portion of the expense for each of these taxes, use the guidance from the IRS outlined here.
+To calculate your portion of the expense for each of these taxes, use the guidance from the IRS.

-You are probably familiar with overhead expenses like rent and utilities, and you might be thinking these are a separate expense from labor costs.
+You are probably familiar with overhead expenses like rent and utilities; you might think these are separate expenses from labor costs.
 In fact, though, your overhead is directly tied to the number of employees you have.
-The more people you hire, for example, the more desks you need and the more square footage of space you will require, so it makes the most sense to include overhead as part of labor costs.
+The more people you hire, the more desks you need and the more square footage of space you will require, so it makes the most sense to include overhead as part of labor costs.

 Some items to factor into your overhead costs include the cost of your physical workspace (mortgage or rent), property taxes, utilities, office supplies, equipment, and maintenance.
-If you provide company vehicles, cell phones, laptops, or other devices for employee use, these should be included as well.
+These should also be included if you provide company vehicles, cell phones, laptops, or other devices for employee use.

 In addition to the regular, recurring costs covered above, do not forget to work in flexible costs, like seasonal or temporary labor, and one-time costs that only come up occasionally, like holiday bonuses.